 A good mattress will support your spine, and a good frame will help it do its job.
 Even the best mattress is susceptible to caving in without a sturdy base.
 Make sure the frame has a central support bar.
 Not only will your mattress live longer, but it will feel more comfortable.
 If you're concerned about the sturdiness of your base placing a layer of thick cardboard on the slats can help in the interim.

 We all need to revisit our childhood sometimes, but don’t sacrifice your mattress for the sake of doing so.
 Even top quality mattresses like those sold at Regal can suffer coil and fibre damage from bed jumping.
 Avoid too much standing or kneeling on the mattress as well.

 There’s no need to flip most modern mattresses, but rotating head-to-toe is a good way to ensure even wear and tear, which means you get to enjoy your mattress for longer.
-If you have a double sided mattress then by all means Do this each month during this period of self isolation - let's face it, we're all spending a bit more time in bed right now than we normally do and this will probably increase as the days get cooler and shorter.
+It's winter so let's face it, we're all spending a bit more time in bed right now than we normally do and this will probably increase as the days get cooler and shorter and winter sets in.